 “Students are my favorite part of Phi Theta Kappa!
 Watching leaders lead and watching students engage in events that they plan according to the Hallmarks of Phi Theta Kappa demonstrates growth in future leaders.
 Students decide their level of involvement in Phi Theta Kappa, and their level of engagement generally grows after they participate in one activity.”

 Lori is an advisor of the Alpha Psi Eta chapter at Parkland College in Champaign.
 Lori is also the co-advisor of the Illinois Regional Alumni Association.
 Lori was a biology major at the University of Illinois and received both her B.S. and M.S. there–she’s a townie from Urbana–just seemed the thing to do.
 Having focused on anatomy, she became a teacher by accident (needed a job–they had one), teaching Human Gross Anatomy to 120 first year medical students at the U of I College of Medicine.
 While there, she started teaching part-time at both Danville Area Community College and Parkland College.
-This is when she fell in love with the two-year college experience and the students they serve.
+This is when she fell in love with the college experience and the students they serve.
 Next Lori worked for roughly five years at Human Kinetics Publishing, still teaching part-time.
 She is now a published author and she continues to do freelance publishing work.
 She became a full-time instructor at DACC in 1994 and moved to Parkland College full-time in 2009, where she is course co-coordinator for the anatomy/physiology program.
 Lori became a Phi Theta Kappa advisor in January of 2001 and has had the pleasure of being a Faculty Scholar at the International Honors Institute many times, as well as having served for a few years on the Honors Program Council, the group that determines the Honors Study Topic every two years.

 “I am constantly amazed at the seemingly endless opportunities Phi Theta Kappa provides for both personal and professional growth, not only for the members but also for advisors.
 The speakers at International and Regional meetings are experts and often top scholars in their fields whom we would never have seen in person otherwise, and they challenge us all to be more broad-minded and to view the world from many different perspectives.
 But my real joy comes from working with the students, watching them gain confidence and skills, exploring hard questions and so often accomplishing feats they would previously have thought impossible.
 Seeing the students grow, mature, and forming deep friendships—obvious in the members of I.R.A.A—and watching them bloom through collaboration with others from all backgrounds, all sharing the notion that smart is cool, is magic for me.
 And working with these phenomenally talented individuals gives me tremendous hope for our future.
 So many of our members are innovators, entrepreneurs, and problem-solvers with incredible resolve and aptitude.
 Phi Theta Kappa opens doors for them to dream big and change the world.
 I can’t wait to see where they take us!”